Thomas Culpeper

 Thomas Culpeper (c.
-1514 – 10 December 1541) was an English courtier and close friend of Henry VIII, and was related to two of his queens, Anne Boleyn and Catherine Howard.
+1514 – 10 December 1541) was an English courtier and close friend of King Henry VIII, and was related to two of his queens, Anne Boleyn and Catherine Howard.
 He is known to have had many private meetings with Catherine during her marriage, though these may have involved political intrigue rather than sex.
 A letter to him was found, written by Queen Catherine and signed, "Yours as long as life endures."
 Accused of adultery with Henry's young consort, Culpeper denied it and blamed the Queen for the situation, saying that he had tried to end his friendship with her, but that she was "dying of love for him".
 Eventually, Culpeper admitted that he intended to sleep with the queen, though he never admitted to having actually done so.
-After being convicted of treason, Culpeper was executed by beheading in December, 1541.
+After being convicted of treason, Culpeper was executed by beheading in December 1541.